-- The target percentage of Asset Share determined as described in section 2.2; - The current economic environment and anticipated future market conditions, in particular between the current review date and the next review date.
+- the target percentage of Asset Share determined as described in section 2.3.2; - the maximum 20% deviation of individual claim values from Target Payout; and - the current economic environment and anticipated future market conditions, in particular between the current review date and the next review date.

-Asset Shares and payouts (based on the proposed rates of regular and interim bonuses) are calculated for a representative sample of policies.
-The ratios of payouts to Asset Share are compared.
+The target Asset Shares and payouts (based on the proposed rates of regular and interim bonuses) are calculated for a representative sample of policies.
+The ratios of payouts to target Asset Share are compared.
 Revised final bonus rates are then determined to meet the smoothing strategy in respect of the sample policies, subject to rounding.
 The scale is then extended to other policy terms, normally by interpolation.